xmigrate/xmigrate-docs/docs/source/index.rst

 ===================================

 **Xmigrate** (pronounced as cross-migrate) is an opensource tool for migrating your servers from anywhere to cloud and cloud to cloud seemlesly.
-Xmigrate api application is written in Python and the frontend application is in Reactjs.
+Xmigrate API application is written in Python and the frontend application is in Reactjs.
+Xmigrate supports migration of servers from any environment to **AWS, Azure and GCP.**
 Here you will find all the information about xmigrate project.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`getting started` section for further information, including how to :ref:`setup` the project.

 .. note::